The 1990 Horror Skinned Alive: Gets Under Your Skin

 Jon Killough directed the movie, with a script he wrote with Mike Shea.
 This movie is his only directing credit, although he would go on to write 1992’s Galaxy of the Dinosaurs.
 And Killough didn’t just direct the movie; he had a hand in multiple departments.
 For example, he did production design, he operated a camera, he edited the movie (and did additional editing), and also handled the sound effects as a foley artist.
 And as if that weren’t enough, he appears in the film as “The Hitchhiker.”

 As for the actors, they’re a varied bunch.
 Mary Jackson, who played Crawldaddy, is probably best known for her role as Emily Baldwin on the homespun classic series The Waltons.
-As for Susan Rothacker, she has only one credited role after this.
+As for Susan Rothacker, she has only one credited role (the Kingdom of the Vampire movie) after this.
 It appears that she went on to a career outside of show business.
 Scott Spiegel, on the other hand, continued appearing in films.
 Thanks to a high school friendship with director Sam Raimi, Spiegel appeared in most of Raimi’s films.
 He’s also become a film producer, forming the company Raw Nerve with director Eli Roth and Boaz Yakin.
 Raw Nerve’s produced such movies as Roth’s own Hostel.

 Audience Comments for the 1990 Horror Skinned Alive